The Theory of the Leisure Class: 20th century

-John Dos Passos writes of Veblen in his trilogy novel USA, in the third novel (1933), The Big Money.
+John Dos Passos writes of Veblen in his trilogy novel U.S.A, in the third novel (1933), The Big Money.
 There, as one of Passos' highly subjective portraits of historical figures throughout the trilogy, Veblen is bio-sketched in THE BITTER DRINK in about 10 pages, referring presumably in that title to the hemlock Socrates was forced to drink for his supposed crimes.
 The portrait ends with these three final lines: "but his memorial remains/riveted into the language/the sharp clear prism of his mind."

 In The Worldly Philosophers: The Lives, Times, and Ideas of the Great Economic Thinkers (1953), the historian of economics Robert Heilbroner said that Veblen's socio-economic theories applied to the Gilded Age (1870–1900) of gross materialism and political corruption in the U.S. of the 19th century, but are inapplicable in 21st-century economics, because The Theory of the Leisure Class is specific to U.S. society in general, and to the society of Chicago in particular.
-In that vein, in "No Rest for the Wealthy" (2009), the journalist Daniel Gross said:
+In that vein, in No Rest for the Wealthy (2009), the journalist Daniel Gross said:

-Nonetheless, the economy-as-organism theory of butterfly economics vindicated Thorstein Veblen as an insightful sociologist and a farsighted economist whose empirical observations have been re-stated by contemporary economists, such as Robert H. Frank, who applied Veblen's socio-economic analyses to 21st-century political economy.
-That Frank's analytical application of the conspicuous-consumption model to the business and economic functions of advertising explains why the lower social-classes have no upward social mobility in their societies, despite being the productive classes of their economies.
-About the limited social-utility and economic non-productivity of the business social-class, the businessman Warren Buffett said that non-productive financial activities, such as day trading (speculative buying-and-selling of financial securities) and arbitrage (manipulation of price-differentials among markets) have vindicated The Theory of the Leisure Class (1899), because such activities produce only capital and do not produce useful goods and services for society.